 Turkey leftovers anyone?
 Try this American classic turkey casserole—Turkey Tetrazzini—a hearty pasta bake that includes sautéed mushrooms, a cheesy creamy sauce, leftover turkey peas, and egg noodles.

-Tetrazzini is an American pasta dish that includes a cream sauce, mushrooms, and either chicken, turkey, or seafood.
-It is thought to have been invented in San Francisco and named after the famous opera singer of the early 1900s, Luisa Tetrazzini, who lived there for many years.
+Tetrazzini is thought to have been originated in San Francisco, named after a famous opera singer of the early 1900s—Luisa Tetrazzini—who lived there for many years.

 - 12 oz egg noodles, spaghetti, linguini or other pasta

 - 1/4 cup cream

 - 1/4 cup dry sherry (or vermouth or dry white wine)

 - 1 cup peas

 - 2/3 cup freshly grated Parmesan (divided into 1/3 and 1/3 cups)